QuickBooks HelpQuickBooksHelpIntuit

 What is QuickBooks Payments?

-QuickBooks Payments is a built-in payments solution that allows your customers to pay you directly from your invoice.
-With Pay by Bank now available, it’s easier for customers to pay—and for you to get paid on time.
+QuickBooks Payments powered by Adyen, is a built-in payments solution that allows your customers to pay you directly from your invoice.
+With both Pay by Bank and Pay by Card, customers can pay easily—and you get paid on time.

 QuickBooks Payments is available to: